browserslist/browserslist/README.md

 # Browserslist

-Library to share supported browsers list between different front-end tools, like [Autoprefixer], [Stylelint] and [babel-env-preset].
+Library to share supported browsers list between different front-end tools.

-In `package.json`:
+It is used in [Autoprefixer], [Stylelint], [eslint-plugin-compat] and [babel-env-preset].

+All tools that rely on Browserslist will find its config automatically, when you add the following to `package.json`:

 ```json
 {